 Let’s start with the facts.
 Research shows that up to 50% of children on the spectrum exhibit selective eating, food refusal, and/or limited food acceptance .
 While picky eating is common to children as a whole, children with an autism diagnosis are more likely to exhibit these behaviors at a very young age, display them more frequently, and are also more likely to experience multiple behaviors concurrently .

 Children with autism and especially those that also experience sensory processing disorder tend to prefer foods that are higher in carbohydrates, which typically do not provide a diversity of vitamins, minerals, and other nutrients.
 Additionally, many children on the spectrum also adhere to a special restrictive diet (like gluten-, casein- and/or soy-free), which further limits the diversity of nutrient consumption.

 For these reasons, it’s not surprising that children on the spectrum are found to be at a higher risk of inadequate intake of vitamins and minerals including calcium, zinc, vitamin D, and vitamin B12 compared to neurotypical children .
-In fact, within the past 5 years, seven children with developmental disorders were diagnosed with scurvy (vitamin C deficiency) at Boston Children’s Hospital in the past 5 years .
+In fact, seven children with developmental disorders were diagnosed with scurvy (vitamin C deficiency) at Boston Children’s Hospital in the past 5 years .

 What this means for your child

 Remember my sad, thirsty plants?
 And the hunger-induced meltdowns that your children, likely you, and definitely I, fall victim to on the regular?
 Not getting what we need from food impacts our energy, mood, behavior, and ability to think clearly and feel well.